-Swamis, at the far southern end, is probably the best known surfing beach in the area.
-It is located below the bluff where the Self-Realization Fellowship Temple and Ashram Center was built back in 1937 – locals began calling the beach Swamis (it was originally named Noonans Beach) and the name stuck [this beach was immortalized by the Beach Boys’ famous hit, “Surfin’ USA”].
+Swamis, at the far southern end, may be the best known surfing beach in the area.
+It is located below the bluff where the Self-Realization Fellowship Temple and Ashram Center was built back in 1937.
+Locals began calling the beach Swamis (it was originally named Noonans Beach) and the name stuck [this beach was immortalized by the Beach Boys’ famous hit, “Surfin’ USA”].

-Heading north the next major beach is Moonlight Beach, perhaps the most activity friendly for all ages – it is popular with residents and vacationers, there are barbecue pits, picnic tables, beach volleyball areas, showers/changing rooms, a playground for kids, a snack bar and plenty of parking, plus handicapped access to the beach itself.
+Heading north the next major beach is Moonlight Beach, perhaps the most activity friendly for all ages.
+Moonlight Beach is particularly popular with residents and vacationers.
+There are barbecue pits, picnic tables, beach volleyball areas, showers/changing rooms, a playground for kids, and a snack bar.
+There is plenty of parking, plus handicapped access to the beach.

-Other beaches to the north include Stone Steps, Beacon’s and Grandview (in Leucadia), all of which are popular with surfers and beach-goers alike and known for their views from the bluffs above.
+Other beaches to the north along the bluff include Stone Steps, Beacon’s and Grandview (in Leucadia).
+All are popular with surfers and beach-goers alike and known for their views from the bluffs and Neptune Avenue above.

-Housing in Encinitas is fairly diverse – in style (cottage, contemporary, Tuscan, Spanish, Italian/Mediterranean, traditional, craftsman and so on), age, size and price, from a few hundred thousand and well into the millions for oceanfront homes.
+Housing in Encinitas is fairly diverse – in style (cottage, contemporary, Tuscan, Spanish, Italian/Mediterranean, traditional, craftsman and so on), age, size and price.
+It’s easy to spend hundreds of thousands for condos, and well into the millions for oceanfront homes..

 There are beach cottages (some of which have been updated) and a couple of homes built to look like boats that are now preserved, bluff-top homes along Neptune Avenue (the most expensive area) with fabulous ocean views, expansive tract homes in Encinitas Ranch, funky houses in Leucadia mixed in with some of the newest subdivisions in Encinitas, larger homes on huge lots with room for horses in Olivenhain, and numerous condos and town-homes.

-There are a good number of rental properties in the area for vacationers, as well as several mobile home parks and multiple small apartment buildings.
+There are a fair number of rental properties in the area for vacationers.
+You’all also find several mobile home parks and multiple small apartment buildings.
 There are also several 55+ communities for seniors.

-There are a good number of subdivisions in Encinitas, both gated and ungated, and some have been built in just the last several years and may even still be under construction, including Mainhouse, Fiore and 1 Channel Island.
+There are a good number of subdivisions in Encinitas, both gated and ungated.
+Some have been built in just the decade, including Mainhouse, Fiore and 1 Channel Island.

-Village Park is a large neighborhood east of Encinitas Ranch offering a mix of housing (attached and detached homes , condos and apartments) and tending to be the least expensive area on average (e.g., High Country Villas, Summerhill).
+Village Park is a large neighborhood east of Encinitas Ranch offering a mix of housing (attached and detached homes , condos and apartments).
+Village Park tends to be the least expensive area on average (e.g., High Country Villas, Summerhill).

 Encinitas Ranch is a large community of newer tract homes, some of them quite large, many with views of the distant ocean or the Encinitas Ranch golf course.

-Some other complexes include Pacifica, Nantucket, Sea Bluff (attached townhomes in Leucadia, some with direct ocean frontage), West Hampton Cove, Cambria, Rancho Encinitas, Palomare Heights, Sage Canyon, Sheridan Estates, Nautilus Cove, and Sandalwood.
+Other complexes include Pacifica, Nantucket, Sea Bluff (attached townhomes in Leucadia, some with direct ocean frontage), West Hampton Cove, Cambria, Rancho Encinitas, Sage Canyon, Sheridan Estates, Nautilus Cove, and Sandalwood.

-An appealing coastal town in North San Diego County, Encinitas may be just the place for you, with a range of homes for sale, excellent schools, beautiful beaches, a booming downtown, and terrific weather year-round.
+An appealing coastal town in North San Diego County, Encinitas may be just the place for you.
+Why?
+There are a variety of homes for sale, excellent schools, beautiful beaches, a booming downtown, and terrific weather year-round.